JorgenBengtsson/RoadTollAPI/README.md

 ###### Add Car entity
 Adds the Car entity and connects it with Owner using a one-to-one relationship.
 Changes is made to the RoadTollAPIDBContext to configure the relationship using the Fluent API.
 Owner needs to have a property that "points" to a Car.
 And Car both "point out" the Owner and has a foreign key.

+Also make changes to the Owners Controller to return a owners Car.

 Read more about this [here](https://www.entityframeworktutorial.net/efcore/configure-one-to-one-relationship-using-fluent-api-in-ef-core.aspx)

+###### Add Day entity
+Adds the Day entity that has a many-to-many relationship with Car.
+A connection table is needed, the DayCar entity.

+Read more about this [here](https://www.entityframeworktutorial.net/efcore/configure-many-to-many-relationship-in-ef-core.aspx)